winglang/wing/docs/02-getting-started/02-installation.md

 The Wing Console is a desktop application that allows you to interact with your Wing applications running locally on the cloud simulator.

-1. Download the latest version of the **Wing Console** for [macOS](https://wing-console.s3.amazonaws.com/wing-console.dmg) or [macOS arm64](https://wing-console.s3.amazonaws.com/wing-console-arm64.dmg).
+1. Download the latest version of the **Wing Console** for [macOS](https://wing-console.s3.amazonaws.com/wing-console.dmg), [macOS arm64](https://wing-console.s3.amazonaws.com/wing-console-arm64.dmg) or [windows](https://wing-console.s3.amazonaws.com/wing-console.exe)
-2. Accept the license agreement and drag the Wing Console app into **Applications**:
+2. Accept the license agreement.
+3. In macOS: drag the Wing Console app into **Applications**

 ![Drag the Wing Console app into Applications](./console-install.png 'Wing Console app installation')